rohan-0100010110010100/Parameter-wrangling/README.md

 As described above the state of the registers is same in using both functions ,thus output obtained is same.

 ## Exploring Double-Float.c

+ We have seen that FloatPowerOfDouble does something even stranger.
+Now we should investigate further.

  Disassembly on the main: